Community Systems Fail When Contribution Stops

 Communities reveal their internal health through shared environments.

 People often think disorder appears randomly.
-In reality, visible decline usually reflects weakening participation underneath the surface.
+It does not.
+Visible decline usually reflects weakening participation underneath the surface.

 When responsibility becomes uneven, the environment begins signaling that maintenance is optional.